In this article, I want to talk to you about how to resign the right way, especially if you are a part of the inner circle.

 You are expected to be courteous.
 Remember that.

-Firstly, she did not had a courtesy to tell me she was resigning well in advance and give me sufficient time to arrange a proper hand over.
-Instead she informed me in the last possible minute.
+Firstly, she did not had the courtesy to tell me she was resigning well in advance and give me sufficient time to arrange a proper hand over.
+Instead, she informed me in the last possible minute.
 Rita did not worry about the engagements we had running and that I had a lot invested in her and a lot of ongoing work was organized around her.

 Secondly, she sent me an email.
 She did not even had courtesy to tell me in person, or in the least to call me.